Invest $1 billion in mortgage loans across our field of membership to expand access to homeownership for people of color throughout the Midwest.

 It is important to note that every borrower will go through the same application process.

 Apply via normal standard borrowing process.
 If a loan is not approved, the borrower will move to Step 2.

 We now will review applications via our updated Affordable Home Loan guidelines.
 As a part of this process, borrowers will be connected with local resources to guide and coach them on what it means to take out a mortgage and all the costs and responsibilities therein.
 If after reviewing an application at this state it still is not approved, the borrower will move to Step 3.

 In our effort to improve housing outcomes and increase the success of new homebuyers, our community education partners will take a leading role in developing the financial wellness of these prospective homeowners with GreenState by their side throughout the entire process.

 These steps are all an effort to make it a little easier to quality for a mortgage while also improving the chances of success of new homebuyers.
 That it how GreenState became the leading lender in Iowa and how we are working to become the lender of choice for all homebuyers regardless of race, income, and background throughout the Midwest.

 According to the report, “Race in the Heartland” 1, Iowa’s black population has a home ownership rate below 30 percent while whites in the state hover just below 80 percent home ownership.

-This Community Investment Statement includes an additional $20 million in targeted community investments in the areas of racial, immigrant, and refugee equity, affordable housing and financial inclusion, and climate and environmental sustainability.
+This Community Investment Statement includes an additional $20 million in targeted community investments in the areas of financial health, affordable housing, and environmental sustainability.